andrewconnell/osx-install/readme.md

 Three step process:

-1. Get OneDrive & Google Chrome syncing to get access to backups, settings (in OneDrive), licenses & passwords in LastPass
+1. Get OneDrive syncing to get access to backups, settings (in OneDrive), licenses & passwords in password manager
 1. Login, license, install, & configure remaining apps

 ### Configure core apps to acquire backups, licenses & passwords

 - login to the following apps
   - Google Chrome
-    - *do this first & login to LastPass to get licenses*
+    - *do this first & login to password manager to get licenses*
   - OneDrive
     - *do this to get sync running... contains backup files collected before pave*
 - Visual Studio Code